-Second – there are the different flows.
-Each coloured flow represents a column on the board.
-If we isolate only one flow we will get a look on how many tasks this particular column contains over time.
+Second, there are the different flows.
+Each colored flow represents a column on the board.
+If we isolate only one flow we will get a look at how many tasks this particular column contains over time.

-Third part is the accumulated data of all flows.
-For me this is where things get messy, but if we look at this graph with our end goal in mind it couldn’t be clearer.
+The third part is the accumulated data of all flows.
+For me, this is where things get messy, but if we look at this graph with our end goal in mind it couldn’t be clearer.
 This accumulated look over the data is giving us overall information on how we are performing.